 What Causes Delirium Tremens?

-Fatal complications from delirium tremens include oversedation, respiratory arrest, cardiac arrhythmias, and aspiration pneumonitis, which occurs when a person inhales toxic substances into the lungs, resulting in infection.
+Fatal complications from delirium tremens include oversedation, respiratory arrest (where a person stops breathing), cardiac arrhythmias (irregular heartbeat), and aspiration pneumonitis, which occurs when a person inhales toxic substances into the lungs, resulting in infection.

 - Are middle-aged or a senior citizen